IBM/build-custom-stt-model-with-diarization/README.md

-# Build a Custom Speech to Text model with speaker diarization capabilities
+# Build a custom Speech to Text model with speaker diarization capabilities

 This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()